hallowann/file-copier/README.md

 # file-copier
-File Copier written in C w/ progress bar.
+File copier written in C with progress bar.
-To be compiled using the gcc compiler with the following command: $gcc Copier.c -o Copier
+To be compiled using the gcc compiler with the following command: $gcc copier.c -o copier